hookart/protocol/docs/Overview.md

 specific time and allows that entitled contract to change the beneficial owner.
 Entitlements can only be placed with the permission of a user, either by signing a specifically formatted message which can be passed by another caller, or by calling a function directly on the contract.

-The protocol includes two variants of the vault: one that supports a single ERC-721 token, and another that supports multiple tokens managed by a particular ERC-721 contract.
+The protocol includes two variants of the vault: one that supports a single ERC-721 token, and another that supports multiple tokenIds within a particular ERC-721 contract.

 #### Multi Vaults

 The `multi vault` can be deployed for a collection by any account that has a specific role in the protocol utilizing the call factory.
-It is more gas efficient because the user does not need to deploy the vault, and it still allows users to flash loan their assets out of the protocol.
+It is more gas efficient because the user does not need to deploy the vault (the vault will already exist when depositing an asset for the first time), and it still allows users to flash loan their assets out of the protocol.
 The multi vault does not support any collection with token ids that overflow uint32.
+Uint32 is used to reduce the number of storage slots that must be allocated to add an asset to the vault;
+very few NFT projects based on ERC-721s actually utilize tokenIds outside this range.

 #### Solo Vaults